 You don't need any expertise!
 Our landscape courses are designed to be flexible and meet the needs of everyone whether they are complete beginner or a professional cameraman working for the BBC (actual example!).

 The darkroom workshops are primarily for beginners and people who have some skills but want to make better quality prints (they are not for experts).
 This includes people who have never taken a black and white film but would like to experience darkroom printing; in this case you will be using some of Dave's 35mm negatives.

 What is the group size?

-The landscape photography courses on our programme have a maximum of 5 people but, unlike most courses with other companies, there are 2 tutors for every course.
+The landscape photography group courses on our programme have a maximum of 3 people but, unlike most courses with other companies, there are 2 tutors for every course.
 That gives you a lot of attention.
 We can run private courses with more people if that is what you would like.

 What equipment do I need to bring with me?